Chapter 17:

 At just the right moment, she knocked the vial from his hand with a sharp kick of her hooves before he could cast his spell.

-Meanwhile, Lucius succeeded in landing a hit on Liviana’s arm with a sudden lunge.
+Meanwhile, Lucius landed a hit on Liviana’s arm with a sudden lunge, having spotted a pattern in her attacks and reacting in a split second.

 “Not bad,” she purred, wiping a small scratch from her arm.